Seascapes by William Trost Richards

 In 1874 he started spending summers in Newport, Rhode Island, and eventually he built a home on a cliff overlooking the ocean.
 He also frequently visited the rocky coast of southwest England, devoting the final decades of his career almost exclusively to seascape painting.

 The Chrysler has an exceptional collection of his works thanks to a 1994 gift from his granddaughter.
 This exhibition includes works never before put on gallery view, including an unstretched and unvarnished oil-on-canvas painting of rocky cliffs that was restored to museum-quality exhibition standards by conservators here.

-Seascapes by William Trost Richards will be on view Jan.
-9–May 1, 2016, and admission is free.
-For more information, here's the exhibition press release.
+Seascapes by William Trost Richards was on view Jan.
+9–May 1, 2016.